reflectoring/reflectoring.github.io/_posts/2021-04-17-tthread-dump-analysis.md

 image:
   auto: 0074-stack
 ---
 A thread is a basic path of execution in a program.
 Most of the applications we build today execute in a multi-threaded environment.

-As such a program running perfectly in the development environment may encounter thread-related issues when promoted to higher environments where it is serving multiple concurrent requests.
-A program becomes unresponsive if the thread executing at that point of time is stuck due to various reasons.
+They might become unresponsive, if the thread executing at that point of time is stuck due to various reasons.
+In these situations, thread dumps help in getting sufficient insights into the environment where the application is executing.

+In this post, we will look at creating thread dumps and understand the information they contain to diagnose various runtime errors in applications.

+{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/core-java/threaddump" %}

+## What is a Thread Dump

 A thread dump provides a snapshot of all the threads in a program executing at a specific instant.
 Some of the threads belong to our Java application being run while the remaining are JVM internal threads.

 The state of each thread is followed by a stack trace containing the information about the application’s thread activity that can help us diagnose problems and optimize application and JVM performance;

 For this reason, it is a vital tool for understanding issues related to application slowness, an application becoming unresponsive, or deadlock situations.

-In this post, we will look at different thread dumps and understanding the information they contain to diagnose application threading issues.

-{% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/core-java/threaddump" %}

 ## Lifecycle States of a Thread